Dialogical Companion

 Different from other methods, but usable alongside them

 This differs from more conventional methods because it uses the dialogue itself as the monitoring surface.
-Instead of relying only on scheduled checklists, one-off triage, or fixed scripts, the chatbot can adapt turn by turn as the language changes.
+Instead of relying only on scheduled checklists, one-off triage, or fixed scripts, the companion can adapt turn by turn as language changes.

 That does not mean it replaces existing approaches.
-It can work in conjunction with TRiM-style check-ins, clinician review, formal screening tools, or partner-led escalation pathways.
+It can work in conjunction with TRiM-style check-ins, clinician review, formal screening tools, or partner-led support pathways.

 • Alongside structured check-ins, it offers a more continuous reading of how the conversation is moving.